zeiss-microscopy/OAD/Bio_Applications/README.md

 * Confluence Measurements
 * ...

-This repository will contain some useful Image Analysis Settings, tools and scripts that can be used for various things "surrounding" those **BioApps**.
+This repository will contain some useful Image Analysis Settings, tools and scripts that can be used for various things "surrounding" those **Bio Applications**.

 The Image Analysis Settings (*.czias) can be used inside ZEN Blue or ZEN Core with the example images.
 Depending on the real images those settings must be obviously modified.